laurengulland/warmup_project_2017/warmup_package/Readme.md

 - Comment wall and person followers
 - ~~Add movement to FS Obj Avoid~~
 - ~~Comment and debug FS Obj Avoid~~
+- Record rosbags for all files/move existing rosbags to correct directory (also... videos?)
 - Write Up all the things!
 - Check to make sure we're not missing anything
 - push and submit